 Fossicking for Opals

 Quilpie is the world’s largest producer of boulder opal.
 Try your luck at the free fossicking area on the outskirts of town.
 No permit is required here – you could strike it lucky with your own piece of opal.
 Fossicking for opals at designated fossicking fields, however, does require a current fossicking permit.
 These can be obtained from the Quilpie Mining Registrar or online.
-The Duck Creek and Sheep Station Creek designated fossicking areas are located 40km from Toompine.
+This is one among the various things to do in Quilpie.
+Apart from this, the Duck Creek and Sheep Station Creek designated fossicking areas are located 40 km from Toompine.

 Adavale